applied-systems-biology/jipipe-website/content/documentation-java-api/algorithm/_index.md

 * A `run()` function that runs the workload
 * A reference to an [algorithm declaration](/external/apidocs/org/hkijena/acaq5/api/algorithm/ACAQAlgorithmDeclaration.html) that describes the general properties of the algorithm
 * A [slot configuration](/external/apidocs/org/hkijena/acaq5/api/data/ACAQSlotConfiguration.html) that describes which slots the algorithm should have
-* A [trait configuration](/external/apidocs/org/hkijena/acaq5/api/data/traits/ACAQTraitConfiguration.html) that describes how annotations are passed from input to output

 For developing algorithms in Java, you can either directly inherit from [ACAQAlgorithm](/external/apidocs/org/hkijena/acaq5/api/algorithm/ACAQAlgorithm.html) or inherit from [ACAQIteratingAlgorithm](/external/apidocs/org/hkijena/acaq5/api/algorithm/ACAQIteratingAlgorithm.html).